Ezra 5:1–6:22 (ESV)

 Biblical joy is not primarily a feeling of happiness, but it is the comfort, contentment, and peace that come from knowing God and enjoying fellowship with him (Philippians 4:4–7).
 Romans 5:11 makes it clear that we rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.
 Biblical joy is joy as a result of having peace with God.
 It is the joy of knowing your sins are forgiven, and of knowing you are a child of God and no matter what happens to you in this life, nothing can separate you from God’s love (Romans 8:38–39).
 This is the joy that God the Holy Spirit creates in believers (Galatians 5:22).

 Sometimes your comfort will be expressed in joyous songs of praise where your heart overflows with emotion and thanksgiving.
 At other times, songs will be far from your lips.
 When you have lost a loved one or are going through challenging circumstances, your joy, your comfort will be expressed by repeated appeals to God’s promises in prayer.
-Your comfort will be found in the questions that you ask God in the midst of your pain (e.g. Psalm 88:1–18).
+Your comfort will be found in the questions that you ask God in the midst of your pain (for example, Psalm 88:1–18).

 No matter our circumstances, our joy as Christians is found in the fact that we belong to Jesus Christ with our body and soul.